Fine Arts Major

 - Working artists often come to Fontbonne to give guest lectures or workshops.
 Past guests have included Andy Brandmeyer, Jane Barrow and Lon Brauer.

-- Students have interned at Anheuser-Busch, Fleischmann-Hilliard, River City Rascals, müv (creative).
+- Students have interned at Anheuser-Busch, Fleischmann-Hilliard, River City Rascals, and müv (creative), among many other locations.

 - Metra Mitchell, MFA ’08 — Teaching drawing and design at Forest Park Community College and Maryville University.
 Exhibitions include shows at PhD Gallery in St. Louis and The Foundry Art Center in St. Charles, Mo.